-A handgun was stolen from an unlocked car parked in the 3100 block of 57th Street.
+A wallet containing $80 was reported stolen from an unlocked car parked in the 5100 block of 9th Avenue on April 11.

 Criminal Investigative Section

-Detective Pham followed up on investigations and completed supplemental reports for an auto theft, a runaway, a death investigation, a burglary, and a fraud.
+Detective Pham followed up on investigations and completed supplemental reports for a sexual battery case, a fraud, a burglary, an uttering worthless checks and an arson/death investigation.

-Detective Crowson followed up on investigations and completed supplemental reports for four auto thefts, a sexual battery, and a retail theft.
+Detective Crowson followed up on investigations and completed supplemental reports for a fraud case, a harassment, and a burglary.

-The Marine Unit was on the water for 9 hours this week, conducting 11 boater contacts and 1 vessel stops.
+The Marine Unit was on the water for 9.5 hours this week, conducting 11 voter contacts and 3 vessel stops, and issuing three citations.

-There are currently 26 vessels inside City limits, including 13 in the mooring field, and an additional 4 outside City limits.
-Four vessels have been declared derelict; 3 by FWC, and 1 by GPD.
+There are currently 37 vessels inside Gulfport City limits, including 8 in the mooring field, and an additional 3 outside City limits.
+Five vessels have been declared derelict; 3 by FCW, 2 by GPD.